daviddigital/event-finder/README.md

 2. Display events in a mobile friendly Material UI grid.
 3. A "load more" button that gets the next "page" of data from the API.

-Technologies used include typescript, react, material ui, vite, vitest & material ui.
+Technologies used include typescript, react, material ui, vite, vitest, material ui and deployed via netlify.

 ## Demo

 https://shiny-sawine-26419f.netlify.app/

+Or a short video: https://imgur.com/a/RSh3uGy

 ## Installation